W-graphs and Gyoja's W-graph algebra: The decomposition conjecture

 \section{The decomposition conjecture}

-While trying to prove Gyoja's conjecture and to better understand the internal structure of $\Omega$ in my thesis I found a number of very similar proofs for some small types of Coxeter groups.
+While trying to prove Gyoja's conjecture\footnote{which states that the Jacobson radical of $K\Omega$ has codimension $|W|$ if $K$ is a sufficiently large field of characteristic zero or equivalently that two irreducible $K\Omega$-modules are isomorphic iff their restrictions to $K(v)H$ are isomorphic, c.f. \cite[remark 2.18]{Gyoja}, \citep[theorem 4.3.7]{hahn2013diss}.} and to better understand the internal structure of $\Omega$ and $W$-graphs I found a number of very similar proofs for some small types of Coxeter groups.
 The essence of these proofs is captured by the following four conjectural properties of $\Omega$.
-All of my proofs concerning the structure of $\Omega$ and the structure of $W$-graphs either prove or apply these properties.